mayanjun/mybatisx/README.md

 - Add config field snowflakeIndexes to config the indexes of the default IdGenerator

 ## 1.0.4
 - Added entity scan to ensure generate the entity Mapper.

+## 1.0.5
+- Added multi tenant data isolation